 Nice to meet you!
 I’m Christa, here’s a big virtual high-five and what the heck, here’s a hug.
 I’m a big hugger!
 I’m also a huge geek.
-I think there’s a Comic Con in my brain…at the very least there’s a unicorn.
+I think there’s a Comic-Con in my brain…at the very least there’s a unicorn.

 Another favorite hobby I have is traveling!
-Building a travel & lifestyle blog inspired by books, film, TV and mythology was a pretty obvious choice for me, and one that suited being a single mom to an intrepid little boy.
+Building a travel & lifestyle blog inspired by books, film, TV and mythology was a pretty obvious choice for me, and one which suited being a single mom to an intrepid little boy.

 Launching a blog as a single mom wasn’t easy, but I knew I wanted more out of life than just a 9-5 job.
-I found myself at a crossroad with a degree in Hospitality and Travel Tourism and a Certification in Surgical Technology.
+I found myself at a crossroads with a degree in Hospitality and Travel Tourism and a Certification in Surgical Technology.
 I had just paid off my car and I knew if I was going to do something crazy well, I had better do it while my living expenses were minimal.

 To Contact me: